Follow these guidelines to create your banner

 - Include a political message or the endorsement of an individual.

 Please note: The leadership of the Eucharistic Congress Steering committee has the authority to reject a banner that does not conform to the above guidelines.

 Eucharistic Congress banners come in many shapes, sizes and colors.
 Many people will be far away from your banner and in order to make it readable, it should be BIG.

 Banner – 4 feet wide by 6 feet long

 5 Gallon Plastic Bucket

 2’ long 2.5” diameter plastic pipe placed in center

 Filled to 1/3 with sand, stone or concrete

-- Deliver your Banner Stand to Hall A of Convention Center anytime Friday or early Saturday morning.
+Banner carriers: Deliver your banner stand to Hall A of the Charlotte Convention Center anytime Friday or early Saturday morning.
 After processions, use any available stand for your banner.